Fire World: The Merrimans

 The parallel world version of Lucy Pennykettle.
 Penny was born from an egg, much the same way the Pennykettle women are born in the other world.
-Penny is the same age as Lucy in the first few dragon chronicle books, but her Fain has not developed properly because of the time quake.
-Penny is inquisitive like Lucy and it is her who changes the Librarium into the ark.
+Penny is the same age as Lucy in the first few Dragon Chronicle books, but her Fain has not developed properly because of the time quake.
+Penny is inquisitive like Lucy and it is she who changes the Librarium into the ark.